developer-zebra/developer-zebra-site/src/zds/2-0/setup/index.md

 ### Confirm Activation

 **Zebra Data Service agent software is enabled by default** on all devices.
-To access the ZDS toggle switch, which turns the services on or off, follow the instructions below.

-### Enable/Disable ZDS
+There are two ways to confirm that it's running:

+* Display a list of all running services, or
+* View the ZDS toggle (On/Off) switch

+#### List all running services

-**To access the ZDS toggle switch**:
+#### Access the ZDS toggle switch

 1. In the Settings panel, locate and tap the Zebra settings button.<br> This brings up the ZDS toggle switch: